tarcinapp/entity-persistence-service/.context/20-FEATURES-HIERARCHY.md

 #### Why URIs rather than bare IDs

-Using full URIs rather than plain UUIDs serves a purpose that goes beyond this service instance.
-The `tapp://` scheme is the native reference format for the entire platform.
-An instance of this service that is named `localhost` (the default, meaning "this instance") stores references as `tapp://localhost/...`.
-An instance named `library` would store `tapp://library/...`.
+Using full URIs rather than plain UUIDs serves a purpose that reaches beyond this backend service.
+The `tapp://` format is the native reference convention for the Tarcinapp platform and is also used by the service's lookup feature.
+In this repository, the URI structure ensures that references are self-describing and can later be resolved by the gateway or orchestration layer.

-When the platform's orchestration layer resolves a reference, it reads the host segment of the URI and maps it to the endpoint of the appropriate service instance.
-References with `localhost` are resolved within the current service.
-References with any other host name are forwarded to the remote instance whose name matches.
-This is the foundation for cross-instance lookups.
-The detailed mechanics of URI resolution are covered in [25-FEATURES-LOOKUPS.md](./25-FEATURES-LOOKUPS.md).
+The current field validation in this service enforces `localhost` as the host for `_parents` and `_children` entries, which means references are restricted to records owned by the same service instance.
+This repository is not itself an orchestration layer; it is a backend service that stores and validates in-instance references.
+Cross-instance routing is enabled by the broader Tarcinapp platform and gateway architecture, not by this service alone.

+For lookup-specific behavior, see the main README's [Lookup References](../README.md#lookup-references) section.

+For broader query and filter syntax, see [Querying Data](../README.md#querying-data).

 For hierarchy specifically, using full URIs means:
-- A `_parents` entry is self-describing: the record type and the instance that owns it are encoded in the URI.
+- A `_parents` or `_children` entry is self-describing: the record type and the owning instance are encoded into the URI.
 - The model can validate the URI pattern at the schema level, ensuring that an entity's `_parents` only contain entity URIs and not list or reaction URIs.
-- If records are migrated between instances, the URIs remain stable references that the orchestration layer can route.
+- If records are migrated between instances in the future, the URIs remain stable references that a routing layer can use.

 #### URI structure